TDG-Platform/docs/mosaic_and_cut.md

 The **_osuffA_** port indicates the file name suffix that will be used for the output clipped source.
 Set this port as desired.

-The **_osuffB_** port indicates the file name suffix that will be used for the output clipped target image.
+The **_osuffB_** port indicates the file name suffix that will be used for the output target chip.
 Set this port as desired.

 Batch Mode: The input source directory is allowed to contain multiples images.
-(It is already assumed the input target directory contains one or more images).
+(It is assumed the input target directory contains one or more images in general).
 In this case, each source image will be used to chip the virtual mosaic.
 This source images will be processed in parallel.

 The other modifications you need to make to run the workflow are as follows: